🍕 Slice of Pizza emoji

-The slice of pizza emoji was launched in 2010 under Unicode 6.0.
-Officially called slice of pizza, the emoji popularly goes by the pepperoni pizza and pizza emoji.
+The Slice of Pizza emoji 🍕 was approved in 2010 under Unicode 6.0.
+Officially called Slice of Pizza by Unicode, the emoji commonly goes by the name Pizza emoji.
 Google, Samsung, and WhatsApp notably include black olives on their slices.

-The slice of pizza emoji isn’t restricted to pizza, as it can be used to discuss food in general, going out to a restaurant, or ordering food in.
-The emoji can be used with other food emojis to convey eating and dining, especially when craving an unhealthy meal (e.g., I can’t wait to chow down after work 🍕🍔🌮).
+The Slice of Pizza emoji 🍕 isn’t restricted to pizza, as it can be used to discuss food and dining more generally.
+The emoji is often combined with other food-related emoji, e.g., I can’t wait to chow down after work 🍕🍔🌮.

-On Snapchat, the slice of pizza emoji is used as a customized verification symbol for three celebrity accounts, including model Chrissy Teigen, model Bella Hadid, and DJ Martin Garrix.
-Use of the slice of pizza emoji, here and in other social-media account handles, is apparently whimsical and stylistic, playing on associations of people’s general love of the food.
+On Snapchat, the Slice of Pizza emoji 🍕 has been used as a customized verification symbol for some celebrity accounts, including model Chrissy Teigen.
+Use of the Slice of Pizza emoji 🍕, here and in other social-media account handles, is apparently whimsical and stylistic, playing on associations of people’s general love of the food.

 This is not meant to be a formal definition of 🍕 Slice of Pizza emoji like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of 🍕 Slice of Pizza emoji that will help our users expand their word mastery.